 Africa is the youngest continent in the world with about 60% of its population under the age of 35.
 Nevertheless, despite the demographic dividends of a young and educated workforce, unemployment has remained a major challenge in Africa with close to 50% of all college and university graduates lacking access to sustainable employment.

-Experts have said that youth entrepreneurship is one of the definitive steps in tackling the issue of unemployment in Africa.
+Experts have said that youth entrepreneurship is one of the definitive steps in tackling the issue of unemployment on the continent.
 However, it is estimated that 90% of all African startups fail within 3 years.